Dismal Swamp gateway

 Previous context

-Southwest of Elizabeth City, the route connects back toward Hertford and Edenton.
+Southwest of Elizabeth City, the route connects back toward Edenton and the Inner Banks middle.
+That is where the chapter starts to feel slower and more historic again.

 Next context